Gaps in Russian Legislation

 Valerii V. Andreev, Dr. Sci.
 (Hist.), professor; Honoured Cultural Worker of the Chuvash Republic, rector of Cheboksary Cooperative Institute, Cheboksary, Russia, ORCID 0000-0003-2344-7481

 Adel I. Abdullin, Dr. Sci.
 (Law), Professor,Head of the Department of International and European Law, Faculty of Law, Kazan Federal Universit, ORCID 0000-0001-6078-8029

 Maxim Yur.
 Berezin, Dr. Sci.
 (Econ.), Professor of the Department of Law, International and Public Law of the Financial University under the Government of the Russian Federation, Moscow, Russia

 Mikhail M. Brinchuk, Dr. Sci.
-(Law), Professor, Honored Science Worker of the Russian Federation, Head of the Center of Environmental Law Research, Institute of State and Law of the Russian Academy of Sciences, Moscow, Russia
+(Law), Professor, Honored Science Worker of the Russian Federation, Institute of State and Law of the Russian Academy of Sciences, Moscow, Russia